A fresh and bright side dish that's perfectly matched with grilled meats.

 - Well done: 160 f (if you’re cooking to this degree of doneness you’re going to make me very upset…)

 Though it ultimately takes longer to cook with reverse sear than other methods, it’s ready to eat immediately because you’ve rested the steak prior to the sear – so you can eat it nice’n’hot!
 I use an oven/heavy cast iron pan to reverse sear, but you can definitely experiment with a smoking/grilling combo too.
 If you’re looking for an extra secret weapon to help you achieve an incredible crust and appearance on the sear, you wanna check out this Hardcore Carnivore rub.
+It has activated charcoal IN the rub, so gives you a great appearance before you have even seared, which can help avoid overcooking.

-Method after the pics!
+Oven method after the pics!
 And if you’d rather see how to do the reverse sear method on a charcoal grill, check this out.

 How to reverse sear cook a steak